Guitar anatomy - learning the parts and the functions of the important parts

-I teach guitar lessons in person in Wellington, NZ, as well as remotely via webcam.
-I currently teach students remotely at King's University (Modesto, California, US), as well as private students located in the US, Australia, South Africa, UK, and New Zealand.
+I teach guitar lessons remotely via webcam.
+I currently teach students remotely in NZ and the USA, but have also taught students located in Australia, South Africa, and the UK.

 Lesson materials are influenced by the student's age and music background, and I'm able to adapt to meet students where they're at.

 I employ a well thought out and proven basic curriculum to start off the lessons.
 Once I become familiar with a student and their musical interests, I adapt the lesson direction going forwards.
 For example, teaching a bunch of country songs to a rock-loving student may NOT work! :)

 The basic curriculum that every student starts off with is as follows: